gollischlab/ConvertDatMEA/README.md

-# ExtractChannels
+# ConvertMEA

-Extract channels from MEA recordings
+Convert channel data from MEA recordings to binary files